 I felt really good about this recipe until I told my sister I made marshmallows.
 She responded by asking if I made them into anything.
-Ignoring the red flag my consciousness immediately raised, I asked her what exactly she meant.
-“Like shapes?”
-I foolishly inquired.
-She went on to explain she had seen homemade marshmallows made to resemble mushrooms.
-She further claims to have seen such a thing in real life, not just on television.
-Well sheesh, my marshmallows are just squares.
+Ignoring what could only be trap, I asked what exactly she meant.
+She explained she had seen homemade marshmallows that resembled mushrooms and claims to have seen such a thing in real life, not just on television.

-Simple, boring ol’ squares, but tasty ones at that.
 In her defense, my sister attempted to soften the blow by reassuring me most people do not makes marshmallows at all.
-My hope is to change that with this delightful recipe for pumpkin spice marshmallows.
-I assure you, they really are quite simple and worthwhile to make.
+My hope is to change that.
+I assure you, homemade marshmallows like this pumpkin spice variety are quite simple and worthwhile to make.

-I also admit I have tried my hand at such a recipe before.
-In that attempt, I made (giant-sized) homemade marshmallows.
-After my second attempt here, I still have quite a way to go before I reach perfection, but I tell myself that is part of the fun.
+I admit, I have tried my hand at making marshmallows at home before.
+Delicious, but giant, homemade marshmallows were the result of that first attempt.
+After my second attempt here, I still have quite a ways to go before I reach perfection, but I tell myself that is part of the fun.
+Enjoy!

 - 1 cup pumpkin puree